SRIKARAN-2004/CSS-ART-/README.md

-This project recreates Totoro, the beloved Studio Ghibli character, using only HTML and CSS.
-It demonstrates advanced CSS techniques including gradients, animations, transformations, and layering to achieve a detailed and dynamic character representation without any images or SVGs.
+# Doraemon Pure CSS Art

-🚀 Features
+This project recreates **Doraemon**, the popular cartoon character, using **only HTML and CSS**.
+No images or external libraries are used.
+It is a great demonstration of CSS art fundamentals, positioning, and creativity.

-Fully responsive and scalable Totoro art.
+## 🚀 Features

-Breathing animation on Totoro's belly.
+- Uses **div and span elements only**

-Blinking eyes for realism.
+- Clean, scalable CSS structure

-Floating leaves and wind effect for environmental aesthetics.
+- Includes **eyes, nose, whiskers, mouth, belt, and bell**

-Gentle sway animation on hover to add interactivity.
+- Fully responsive layout for testing in browser

-💻 Technologies Used
+## 🎯 Learning Outcomes

-HTML5 for semantic structure.
+- Practiced **HTML structure with nested divs**

-CSS3 for styling, gradients, animations, and transformations.
+- Learned **CSS absolute positioning and border-radius**

-Keyframe animations for breathing, blinking, floating leaves, and wind effects
+- Understood how to build **art with no images**